wp-plugins/microblog-poster/readme.txt

     1. Please go at this Url https://developers.facebook.com/apps and click on 'Apps' -> 'Create new App'.
-    Note: If you can't click on 'Create new App', you need first to 'Register as a developer'.
+    Note: If you can't click on 'Create new App', you need first to 'Register as a Developer'.
     Then the creation of new App will be available.

     2. Fill in your 'App Name' and click continue.

-    3. Enter the required security check.
+    3. Enter the required Security Check.

     4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name